Francis Magalona: Other endeavors

 Magalona wearing clothing his company had designed.

 Magalona was a photographer and submitted pictures to magazines for publication.
 News reports note that he was overjoyed when he was accepted as a member of the Camera Club of the Philippines, and eventually received critical acclaim for his photographs.

 Magalona also established a clothing line named FMCC, which stood for "FrancisM Clothing Co."
 FMCC is sold in stores called "3 Stars & A Sun."

 He also started a foundation with Ely Buendia called Heartist Foundation, which aims to help Filipino artists with health and commercial concerns.

 Legal issues

 In 2001, Magalona was arrested for alleged possession and use of cannabis whilst inside his vehicle in Quezon City; he was later acquitted of all charges in 2004 when no sufficient evidence was found.

 Personal life

 Magalona was introduced by actor Richard Gomez to Pia Arroyo at a party in a disco owned by film director Ishmael Bernal, and the couple married in 1985.
-The couple had eight children, two of whom were Magalona's stepchildren: Unna (1983), Nicolo (1984), and television personalities Maxene (1986), Frank (1987), Saab (1988), Elmo (1994), Arkin (1999), and Clara (2000) who entered showbiz to follow their father's footsteps.
+The couple had eight children, two of whom were Magalona's stepchildren: Unna (born 1983), Nicolo (born 1984), and television personalities Maxene (born 1986), Frank (born 1987), Saab (born 1988), Elmo (born 1994), Arkin (born 1999), and Clara (born 2000) who entered showbiz to follow their father's footsteps.

 On an episode of the YouTube series Pinoy Pawnstars uploaded on October 17, 2023, Abegail Rait, a former flight attendant, claimed to have had a relationship with Magalona and that they have a 15-year-old daughter together.